Understand the guest configuration feature of Azure Policy

 |Operating system||Validation tool||Notes|

-Results are sent to the Guest Configuration resource provider as soon as the audit completes.
-When a policy evaluation trigger occurs, the state of the machine is written to the Guest Configuration resource provider.
-This event causes Azure Policy to evaluate the Azure Resource Manager properties.
-An on-demand Policy evaluation retrieves the latest value from the Guest Configuration resource provider.
+Results are sent to the guest configuration service when the audit completes.
+When a policy evaluation trigger occurs, the state of the machine is written to the guest configuration resource provider.
+This update causes Azure Policy to evaluate the Azure Resource Manager properties.
+An on-demand Azure Policy evaluation retrieves the latest value from the guest configuration resource provider.
 However, it doesn't trigger a new activity within the machine.
 The status is then written to Azure Resource Graph.

 Supported client types